junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean blinks slowly as the night sky shift slowly to brighter color, the dark blue dyed over by golden cloud from the east.
 The sun rises over the horizon.

 There is another source of light approaching slowly from the west.
-Accompanied by a crackling sound of thunder that sounds coming from above the sky.
-A figure walks toward the gate from a far distance.
+Lightening cracks the distant sky, accompanied by a tumbling roar of thunder.
+From the light brighter than the rising sun, a figure emerges on the land of wilderness, moving toward the city from afar.

-The land outside the gate is flat with desert, muffling the image of the figure with slowly flying sand.
+The land outside the gate is flat with desert, muffling the image of the man with flying slow sand.
+But the light radiating from his figure pierces through the dust, as steady as the north star.

-Dean squints at the coming figure, wondering who might be coming toward the city today.
-He stands up by the gate, smoothing his cloth, waiting for the newcomer.
+Dean squints at the coming figure, wondering who that might be.
+He stands up from the ground, smoothing his cloth, waiting for the newcomer.

 The man walks faster than Dean expects, or maybe he isn't walking, not really.
 He is also no ordinary man, for when he enters the clear view, Dean can see a pair of giant black wings spreading behind his back.
-Black as midnight, spreading wide into the sky when he first landed on the ground, tucking closer to his back as he walks closer.
+Black as midnight, spreading wide into the sky when he travels through the land.
+He folds it closer when he approaches the city.

 Dean can't help himself from staring.
+It's the most beautiful thing he's ever seen.
+The light, the wings, the man.

 "You're an angel."
 He hears himself saying, through his dry lips.
 His brain falls blank, knowing nothing else to do but staring at the newcomer.

 The angel wears a long black tunic, with a tan linen robe on the outside, much like the men in the city.
 Dean wouldn't know he isn't local just from the dressing.
-But somehow, these clothes seem quite fitting on him without making him any less celestial.
+But somehow, these clothes seem quite fitting on him, could easily blend in the city, but also doesn't make him any less celestial.
 His face is devastatingly handsome, with eyes so heavenly blue.
+Dazzling blue light lingers in his eyes for a moment longer, before it dims into pupils that look as beautiful as the purest sapphire.

-Dean finds his eyes sliding to the belt tightened on his waist that displays a well-built figure.
-He stops his thought and pulls his eyes back.
+A belt tightens on his waist, displaying quietly a trim, well-built figure underneath.
+Dean stops his train of thought and drags his eyes back up to his face.

 "I am Castiel, Angel of the Lord."
 The angel announces with a low voice, looking at Dean bluntly without blinking.